andystevenson910/gimpDocumentation/Color Tools/hue-saturation.md

 In this example we made Blue's lightness low, and reds high
 ![](Images/LightnessExample.PNG)

+### Reset
+The bottom reset button resets all colors, while the reset color button resets only the selected color

 ## Color theory
 To truely understand these tools we suggest looking into color theory.
 A great place to start is https://en.wikipedia.org/wiki/Color_theory